-The M.Ed. in Counseling is designed to provide students with the necessary counseling skills and external resources to provide individual, preventive, responsive, and support services to counseling programs.
+The M.Ed. with a major in Counseling is designed to provide students with the necessary counseling skills and external resources to provide individual, preventive, responsive, and support services to counseling programs.
 This program is primarily designed to prepare students to work in schools.
 However, students who pursue this degree may also be prepared to work in institutions of higher learning, vocational and career institutions, and churches.
 Students who pursue the 36-hour M.Ed. in Counseling have the option to pursue certification in School Counseling.
 All counseling classes can be applied to Texas professional licensure.

-The M.Ed. in meets the requirements of the State Board of Educator Certification and follows the guidelines for certification in School Counseling.
-The following courses are required as part of the 36-hour program in Counseling to meet these guidelines for certification and competency:
+The M.Ed. with a major in Counseling in meets the requirements of the State Board of Educator Certification and follows the guidelines for certification in School Counseling.
+The following courses are required as part of the 36hour program in Counseling to meet these guidelines for certification and competency: